Factors to build or buy Data Pipeline

 A third-party solution may not provide an exact use case solution for your data integration problems.
 It may handle only parts of the use cases, making it a potential deal-breaker.

-Companies often need to bring data from multiple sources, like MySQL, MongoDB and CleverTap.
+Companies often need to bring data from multiple sources, like MySQL, MongoDB, and CleverTap.
 Usually, the same solution fits the bill, providing all the necessary use cases.

 Third-party solutions often offer more comprehensive features than initially expected, so it is wise to evaluate third-party tools before disregarding the option.